What Was The Focus Of Renaissance Art?

 The statue of David stands 517 cm or 17 feet tall.
 It is based on the biblical David and Goliath story figure, a favorite subject of many Renaissance artists in Florence.

-One thing that makes the statue very unique is the pose and how David is standing.
+One thing that makes the statue unique is the pose and how David stands.
 Most people believe that David was depicted just before his battle with Goliath.
 David looks intense and ready for the war and ready to fight Goliath.

 The David statue shows us the Renaissance’s influence in using Greek and Roman classics inspiration.